machdyne/minze/README.md

 Prebuilt gateware capable of running Linux is available in the `images/v1` directory.

+These images support a serial console on the PMOD socket.
+You can use a standard USB-UART PMOD to access the BIOS, boot messages and serial console.

 ### Building Linux-capable Gateware

 Please follow the setup instructions in the [linux-on-litex-vexriscv](https://github.com/litex-hub/linux-on-litex-vexriscv) repo and then: